 A higher PE ratio means that investors are paying more for each unit of net income, making it more expensive to purchase than a stock with a lower P/E ratio.

-For those of you in the investing game, you’ll already know that there are other multiples you can use – like price to book value or even EBITDA.
+For those in the investing game, you’ll already know other multiples you can use – like price to book value or even EBITDA.
 But, for simplicity’s sake will stick with PE.

 People looking to invest in a specific industry can easily see which companies are the cheapest.
 Now let’s turn to a real-life example to illustrate.
 Let’s say I want to invest in a pet grooming company.